aaccurso/aaccurso.github.io/_posts/2017-02-18-tabisworld.markdown

 And the greatest thing about all of this was that we learned a lot along the way.
 After each game we created, we gained a lot of knowledge and transferred that knowledge from one game to the other.

-For me having the possibility to lead a team of game developers and propose a process for building games that integrated **multidisciplinary teams** was awesome and challenging at the same time.
+For me having the possibility to lead a team of game developers and propose a workflow for building games that integrated **multidisciplinary teams** was awesome and challenging at the same time.

-## The Technologies
+## Technologies

-At the moment I knew that the technologies we were going to choose for the first couple of games would probably determine the stack for the rest of the games.
+At the moment I knew that the technologies we were going to choose for the first couple of games would probably determine the _stack_ for the rest of the games.
 And it was both a short term and a long term decision, since more games had to be built in the future months.

 We had an approximate vision of the type of games we were going to build and we already knew we needed a **2D engine** since there would be no 3D involved.
 So I decided to lean on the Javascript path because the team had a lot of experience with the technologies associated and also my last mobile project was built with [Cordova], and it was a success considering the tight timeline we had.